Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Numerical Experiments

-The results of the work of Algorithm \ref{Alg_5} for IEP are presented in Table \ref{table_alg5_2}, below.
-These results demonstrate the running time of the algorithm in seconds as a function of the number of iterations of Algorithm \ref{Alg_5} and the quality of the solution "Estimate", which is in fact the right side of inequality \eqref{estimate_alg5}.
+The results of the work of Algorithm \ref{Alg_5} for IEP are presented in Fig \ref{results_alg4_IEP}, below.
+These results demonstrate the running time of the algorithm in seconds as a function of the number of iterations, and the quality of the solution "Estimate", which is in fact the right side of inequality \eqref{estimate_alg5}.

-Let us note that the quality of the solution of the problem, which is produced by Algorithm \ref{Alg_5}, grows sharply at the beginning of the work of the algorithm for $k=100$ to $10\,000$.
-Thus, we get a twice better solution quality on average.
-Nevertheless, the growth of the quality of the solution slows down significantly with the growth of the number of iterations from $k=15\,000$ to $100\,000$.
+We note that the quality of the solution of the problem, which is produced by Algorithm \ref{Alg_5}, grows sharply at the beginning of the work of the algorithm for $k=100$ to $10\,000$.
+We improve the quality of the initial solution by two orders of magnitude on average.
+Nevertheless, the rate of convergence significantly decreases when the number of iterations goes from $k=15\,000$ to $100\,000$.